trychlos/pwix-tenants-manager/README.md

 - `entityFields`

-    Let the application extends the Entities default schema by providing additional fields as an array of `Field.Def`-valid definitions, or as a function which returns such an array of `Field.Def`-valid definitions.
+    Let the application extends the Entities default schema by providing additional fields as an array of `Field.Set.extend()`-valid definitions, or as a function which returns such an array of `Field.Set.extend()`-valid definitions.

     Defauts to nothing.